talkhouse/noyes/docs/design.md

 ## Noyes Has Multiple Independent Language Implementations
 Noyes is written in C, Ruby, and Java.
 These implementations are completely independent.
-However, the algorithms and designs patterns are identical.
+However, the algorithms and design patterns are identical.
 This means you can develop in any language you like but your final implentations is extremely portable.
 This kind of portability is increasingly important with the explosion of new devices supporting limited languages as well as the